ARCommunications/WP-Review-Schema/readme.txt

 == Description ==

 If you review anything in your website, but you are not using Review Schema, you are just missing out.
 This plugin provide full support for Review Schema.
 Its free just give it a try and see the increase of Click Through Rate (CRT) massive improvement from Google Search.

+**[PRO Version](https://wpdeveloper.net/free-plugin/wp-review-schema/)** is available with more Features, Premium support..

+> <strong>Development on Github</strong><br>
+> This plugin is also [available on github](https://github.com/ARCommunications/WP-Review-Schema) and ready to take bugs and pull requests.
+For Support, you can buy the **PRO version**, this will give access to premium updates, support and features.

 = What is a Rich Snippet? =
 It is basically a short summary of your page in the search results of Google, Yahoo, Bing and sometimes in the News feed of Facebook in nice format with star ratings, author photo, image, etc.